Date of Last Revision: June 22, 2021

 Email and instant messaging including chat are not recognized as secure communications, we request that you not send private information to us by email or instant messaging services.
 If you have any questions about the security of the Site, please contact us at email@example.com.

-To correct errors in your personal data, access the setting menu on our website and make your corrections.
-If there’s any data you want to correct that you cannot update through our website, please email firstname.lastname@example.org and we are happy to make the update for you.
+To correct errors in your personal data through the settings menu on the Services.
+If there’s any data you want to correct that you cannot update through settings, please email firstname.lastname@example.org and we are happy to make the update for you.

 Where provided for by law and subject to any applicable exceptions, California residents may have the following rights under the California Consumer Privacy Act of 2018 (“CCPA”):